 Dead Nettle Plant

-Dead nettle plants are Shade-loving perennials that are wonderful in hanging baskets and flower bed edging.
+Dead nettle plant is a Shade-loving perennials that is wonderful in hanging baskets and flower bed edging.
 Some people consider it a noxious weed.
 But, truth be told bees and hummingbirds love it.

 • Hardy perennial

 • Grows in partial and full shade

 • Excellent in hanging baskets and as flower bed edging